skypjack/entt/README.md

 with the registry nor with the entity-component system at all.

-The following sections will explain in short how to use the entity-component system, the core part of the whole framework.<br/>
+The following sections will explain in short how to use the entity-component system, the core part of the whole library.<br/>
-In fact, the framework is composed of many other classes in addition to those describe below.
+In fact, the project is composed of many other classes in addition to those describe below.
 For more details, please refer to the inline documentation.

 ## The Registry, the Entity and the Component